 Please click here to go to the AfC Early Help and Intervention page for more information about the ways in which AfC's Early Help team may be able to help your family.

 Self-care of the summer holidays...

-The Anna Freud National Centre for Children and Families has prepared an excellent resource for self-care over the summer holidays to help children, young people and their parents/carers.
+The Anna Freud National Centre for Children and Families has prepared an excellent resource for self-care.

 Since the lockdown started back in March 2020, the impact on mental health and wellbeing for all has been significant.
 Vulnerable children and young people will need all the help they can get to come back to education in September with a sense of wellbeing.
 This resource is easily accessible and includes a crisis contact line families can use.

 In Safe Hands